About ECHO Foundation

 Should you need to relocate, you can easily terminate your lease by giving one month’s notice.

-The life right option provides the resident tenure for life, i.e. usage of the house by the purchaser and his or her spouse, with the added benefit of guaranteed admittance into the Foundation’s frail care facilities at discounted rates.
+The life right option provides the resident tenure for life, i.e. usage of the house by the purchaser and his or her spouse, with the added benefit of guaranteed admittance into the Foundation’s frail care facilities at the normal rate applicable to the liferight contract prevailing at the time of admittance.

 Please note that a levy is also payable under the life right option.
 The monthly levy covers building maintenance, security surveillance and monitoring, municipal charges (excluding electricity and water), village nursing clinics, social services and the use of all village facilities.